Duet3D/RepRapFirmware/BuildInstructions.md

 **Instructions for building under Windows**

-1. Download and install the gcc cross-compiler:
+1. Download and install the gcc cross-compiler from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads:

+- To build firmware version 2.03beta3 and later use version 2018-q4-major

-- To build firmware version 2.01beta2 and later, you need version 2018-q2-update.
-You can download an installer for this version from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.
+- To build firmware version 2.01beta2 and later, use version 2018-q2-update

-- To build firmware version 1.20alpha3 and later, you need version 2017-q2-update.
-You may still be able to download an installer for this version from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.
+- To build firmware version 1.20alpha3 and later, use version 2017-q2-update

-- To build firmware version 1.20alpha2 and earlier you need version arm-none-eabi-4.8.3-2014q1.
+- To build firmware version 1.20alpha2 and earlier, use version arm-none-eabi-4.8.3-2014q1.
 A simple way of doing this is to download Arduino version 1.5.8 and install it into folder C:/Arduino-1.5.8.
 The compiler and associated tools will then be in folder C:\Arduino-1.5.8\hardware\tools\gcc-arm-none-eabi-4.8.3-2014q1\bin.
 If you already have a later version of Arduino installed including the add-on for SAM processors, you will find the compiler and tools in a different folder, for example C:\Users\<YOUR USER NAME>\AppData\Local\Arduino15\packages\arduino\tools\arm-none-eabi-gcc\4.8.3-2014q1\bin.

 2. Download and install Eclipse IDE for C/C++ Developers version 2018-09, from http://www.eclipse.org/downloads/eclipse-packages/.
 You do not need the Arduino add-on.